 Man of principle

 Pukekohe-born Ormond Burton enlisted for the First World War as a medical orderly.
 He was wounded three times, repeatedly decorated, and gained a lieutenant’s commission.
 His wartime experience helped to make Burton a lifelong pacifist.
 He became a Methodist minister and in 1936, together with Archie Barrington, founded the Christian Pacifist Society.
 In 1939 Burton objected from the steps of Parliament to New Zealand’s entry to the Second World War.
-He was sentenced to two-and-a-half years in prison despite international protest.
+He was later sentenced to two-and-a-half years in prison despite international protest.
 When released in 1944, the only job he could obtain was as caretaker of Wellington High School.
 He spent 11 years there, eventually as deputy principal.

 1890s to the First World War